stasoption/SwipeDragDropList/README.md

             @Override
             public void onBindData(RecyclerView.ViewHolder holder, YOUR_CLASS val, final int position) {
-                YourCustomViewHolder viewHolder = (YourCustomViewHolder)holder;
+                YourCustomViewHolder viewHolder = (YOUR CUSTOM VIEW HOLDER)holder;
                 YOUR_CLASS yourClass = (YOUR_CLASS)val;

-                // set param for swipe layout
+                // set swipe params for for the swipe layout viewHolder.swipeLayout.setDrag(
-                mOrderViewHolder.mSwipeLayout.setDrag(SwipeLayout.DragEdge.Right /*right or left*/,
+                SwipeLayout.DragEdge.Right /*right or left*/,
-                                                    mOrderViewHolder.bottom_wrapper /*id your the  bottom view*/);
-                //set params for each items
+                viewHolder.bottom_wrapper /*your bottom view Id*/
+                );

+                //binding swipe layout to swipe manager
-                mSwipeManager.bind(mOrderViewHolder.mSwipeLayout, position);
+                mSwipeManager.bind(viewHolder.mSwipeLayout, position);

-                // Further, use  use onBindData as simple onBindViewHolder in the RecyclerView.Adapter
+                ...
             }

-            /**
-             * This method calls when user moving the item of the list
+            /* This method will call when user moving the item of the list */
-             * @param fromPosition The start position of the moved item.
-             * @param toPosition   Then resolved position of the moved item.
-             * @return
-             */
             @Override
             public boolean onItemMoving(int fromPosition, int toPosition) {
                 /*close all item when start moving*/